jgrizou/website/src/misc/quotes.md

 {{ {"filter": "other", "quote": "All you need is love.
 But a little chocolate now and then doesn't hurt.", "author": "Charles M. Schulz"} | quote }}

 {{ {"filter": "other", "quote": "Spoon feeding in the long run teaches us nothing but the shape of the spoon.", "author": "E.M.
 Forster"} | quote }}

+{{ {"filter": "other", "quote": "The problem with doing nothing is not knowing when you are finished.", "author": "Nelson DeMille"} | quote }}

 {{ {"filter": "other", "quote": "The world is indeed comic, but the joke is on mankind.", "author": "H.P.
 Lovecraft"} | quote }}